Hyundai Ioniq 5: Indonesia

 Following multiple introductions since 26 October 2021, the Indonesian market Ioniq 5 was revealed on 31 March 2022 during the 29th Indonesia International Motor Show, with pre-orders began on 1 April 2022.
 It went on sale on 22 April 2022.
 Initial variants for the Ioniq 5 were the Prime and Signature, with each type have the option between the Standard Range (58 kWh) and Long Range (72.6 kWh) battery packs.

 It is locally assembled at the Hyundai Motor Manufacturing Indonesia (HMMI) plant in Cikarang, Bekasi, West Java, with its production was inaugurated by the 7th President of Indonesia, Joko Widodo on 16 March 2022.
 It is the first mass-produced battery electric vehicle to be built in Indonesia.
 Annual production target of the Ioniq 5 in the country is set up to 1,500 units per year.
 Since April 2023, Hyundai increased the production rate from around 137 units to 1,000 units per month due to extremely high demand.

 On 13 September 2023, the Ioniq 5 received an update to include BlueLink telematics system as standard on all variants.

 A limited edition variant called the Batik was unveiled in February 2024 at the 31st Indonesia International Motor Show.
 Hence by its name, the variant sported several accents inspired by the traditional Indonesian batik culture, particularly the Kawung motif, featured on both of its exterior and interior.
 Only 60 units were made.

 The Ioniq 5 N went on sale in July 2024 at the 31st Gaikindo Indonesia International Auto Show, coinciding with the introduction of the Hyundai N performance sub-brand to the Indonesian market.
 It is locally assembled alongside the regular Ioniq 5, making it the first performance electric vehicle to be built in Indonesia.

 Japan

 The Ioniq 5 was the first vehicle sold by Hyundai after it set pre-orders in May 2022 with deliveries made in July 2022 under Hyundai's newly established subsidiary in Japan, Hyundai Mobility Japan.

 On 22 May 2024, official social media accounts of Hyundai Japan and Ghost in the Shell announced a collaboration to promote the Ioniq 5 N. The Shibuya Tsutaya store hosted the Ioniq 5 N from 3 to 22 June.

 Malaysia

 The Ioniq 5 was released in Malaysia on 9 March 2022, with three trim levels: Lite, Plus and Max.
 Two powertrain options are available: Standard Range (RWD) and Long Range (AWD), the latter powertrain comes standard on the top trim.

+The Ioniq 5 N was launched in Malaysia on 11 June 2026, as part of the introduction of the Hyundai N performance sub-brand to the Malaysian market.